 REGISTRATION AND WAITING LIST

-Placement is administered by militarychildcare.com based on the eligibility requirements defined in AFI 34-144 Section 12.9.
-Child Development Program Wait List Priorities.
-Installations must follow priorities in accordance with DoDI 6060.02.
+Placement is administered by the MilitaryChildCare website, and is based upon the eligibility requirements defined in the above link.
+Installations must follow priorities in accordance with the DoDI 6060.02.
 Individual priority verification is determined at the time of placement.
 For unborn children, waiting list documents may be completed during pregnancy.
 PCS inbound can be placed on the waiting list as soon as they have published orders.

 The program serves a well-balanced and nutritious breakfast, lunch and snacks.
 Meals are served “Family Style” to promote conversation and to encourage children to try new foods.
 The menu offers a variety of foods that include multi-cultural items.
 All meals meet the USDA standards and menus are approved by a base dietitian or a MAJCOM specialist.

 Opportunities for parent participation are offered at least once per month.
 Specified parent involvement activities can be found in the Edwards CDC Monthly Newsletter, and advertised with the Child Development Center.

 The Family Advisory Board (FAB) allows parents/guardians opportunities to actively participate in program activities, and establishes a partnership between CYP families and programs.
 The FAB is developed in accordance with the 10 USC Ch 88, DoDI 6060.02 and DoDI 6060.4.
 Board meetings are held quarterly with program managers and the CYP Flight Chief.
 Meeting minutes are reviewed by the Mission Support Group Commander.